mktwohy/Knitting-Calculator/README.md

 2) Chunks are sorted; not only does the size of each chunk matter, but so does their order.
 If there is at least one unique chunk size, this rule is enforced by my chunkSortAlgorithm.
-  - Firstly, the rarer chunk size is assigned to parent, and the more common size to child.
+  - First, the rarer chunk size is assigned to parent, and the more common size to child.
 For instance, [1, 1, 1, 1, 1, 1, 2, 2]
   has two parents of size 2 and six children of size 1.
-  - Secondly, each parent is dealt children in a card-dealing fashion.
+  - Second, each parent is dealt children in a card-dealing fashion.
 This ensures that the number of children per parent is as similar as possible.
 So, the previous array becomes [2, 1, 1, 1, 2, 1, 1, 1].
  This style of sorting is ideal, as the result can be broken down into sub-chunks (two groups of [2,1,1,1]), which are easy to remember for a knitter.

-Lastly, the Java program converts the chunk array to an element array.
+Once the Java program creates a sorted chunk array, it converts it to an element array.
 So, 7 elements on an array of size 17 = [- - * - * - * - * - - * - * - * - ],
 which uses the chunk array from rule 2)